 So in this example, if you had at least $50,000 in UIM coverage, your insurance policy should step in and pay the $20,000 difference between the other driver’s $30,000 policy and the $50,000 your claim is worth.
 And since you didn’t cause the wreck, your use of your UIM policy should not cause your rates to increase, so there should not be a downside.

 One point to consider is that nearly all states, including North Carolina, do not allow you to purchase more UIM than your liability limits.
 In other words, you can’t have minimum limits liability coverage and then $100,000 for UIM.

 As a personal injury attorney, I can assure you that I am well-versed in the downside of the insurance industry.
-However, as I have written before, insurance is necessary and while you hopefully will be lucky and never need it, if you do, you’ll be happy you have the amount of coverage you need.
-We constantly have to have tough conversations with people about cases where the value of the case well exceeds the amount of insurance available.
+However, as I have written before, insurance is necessary, and while you hopefully will be lucky and never need it, if you do, you’ll be happy you have the amount of coverage you need.
+We constantly have to have tough conversations with people about cases where the case’s value well exceeds the amount of insurance available.
 And quite frankly, the majority of people out there don’t have any personal assets that are worth going after.
-Therefore, if you have any assets of your own that you want to protect or you want to make sure you have a resource for the recovery you deserve if you’re hit by an underinsured driver; do yourself a favor and spend a little more on better coverage.
+Therefore, if you have any assets of your own that you want to protect or make sure you have a resource for the recovery you deserve if an underinsured driver hits you, do yourself a favor and spend a little more on better coverage.
 Because only paying for what you need shouldn’t mean paying the bare minimum.